eliseevmv/Checkout-DotNet-Challenge/readme.txt

             data store returns exception
             returns 500 to the merchant

-        This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.
+        This scenario is implemented as a component test.

     7. Database exception after calling bank